Library analysis, comparison, and cost efficiency calculation#

 cvl_sequences_sampled = np.unique(cvl_sequences_sampled).tolist()

-cvl_predict_future = session.predict.create_predict_job(cvl_sequences_sampled, model_future)
+cvl_predict_future = model_future.predict(cvl_sequences_sampled)

 print(cvl_predict_future.job)